SkillsFundingAgency/dfc-api-content/README.md

 The project contains a number of "appsettings-template.json" files which contain sample appsettings for the web app and the test projects.
 To use these files, rename them to "appsettings.json" and edit and replace the configuration item values with values suitable for your environment.

-You will need to have a locally configured Neo4J instance populated with data from Orchard Core to use the API.
+You will need to have a locally configured Cosmos Db instance populated with data from Orchard Core to use the API.
 Please see the references section for setting up Service Taxonomy.

 ## Running locally